Bookmark and Share

 Some GPPR Fast Facts:

-- Our dogs are to be only inside companions where they reside with the family.
-They are not to be placed in outdoor kennels or left unattended in fenced backyards for hours at a time.
+• Our dogs are to be only inside companions where they reside with the family.
+They are not to be placed in outdoor kennels or left unattended in fenced backyards.

 "How is rescue different from a shelter?"

-ANSWER: We are a network of non paid volunteers that bring these dogs into our homes.
+ANSWER: We are a network of unpaid volunteers that bring these dogs into our homes.
 They live with families to be evaluated.
 They do not spend their days in loud cement kennels.
 They receive basic training and interaction.
-Our ethics for adoption are high, and we relay all information we know about any of our dogs.
+Our ethics for adoption are high, and we provide all the information we know about any of our dogs.
 Our volunteer foster families genuinely love the breed and care for their foster dogs.
 They are available to provide most answers for adopters' questions.

 " Why do we need to complete an application?"

 ANSWER: We take adoption seriously.
 Most dogs in our program have already been bounced from home to home, left on their own, or surrendered to a shelter.
 We are not here to judge families; we are here to help you find the right companion.
 Please remember, we do not know you, or your lifestyle.
 Our application helps us to gather the information needed to help find a compatible dog for your family.
-Great Plains Pointer Rescue is State Licensed and a 501c3 Non Profit Organization.
+Great Plains Pointer Rescue is State Licensed and a 501c3 Non-Profit Organization.
 We require your resident pets to be current with their vaccinations and have a current heartworm test.
 Completing the adoption form does not obligate you or GPPR to adoption.
-Please note in many instances we receive multiple applications for a dog.
-We process the best fit for both the dog and the adoptive family.
-Once approved, the application will be honored for any of the dogs in our program.
-An approval does not guarantee the dog will be available.

-"What about Cats?"
-ANSWER: Po inting Breeds were bred to hunt.
+ANSWER: Pointing Breeds were bred to hunt.
 They can view many types of animals, including cats, as prey.
 Unless they are raised with cats, extreme caution should be taken.
 This is not a behavior that can be changed easily and can be fatal if not properly supervised.
-GSP's and Pointers can easily kill a cat.
+GSPs can easily kill a cat.
 Please do not underestimate and think a cat can take care of itself.

 NOTE: Some dogs arrive with pre-existing conditions such as heartworm, or other diseases or illness acquired prior to coming into GPPR.
 Again, GPPR will make every attempt to get the dog healthy for adoption.
 Levels of dog experience and expectations vary by person/family.
 Dogs in our care are often SAVED from prior abandonment, abuse, neglect, and undesirable conditions -AKA Rescued.
 If you are seeking a dog with health guarantees, please look elsewhere for your search.